Canon de 75 modèle 1897: Romanian service

 Romania had a considerable number of World War I guns of 75 mm and 76.2 mm.
 Some models were modernized at Resita works in 1935 including French md.
 1897.
 The upgrade was made with removable barrels.
 Several types of guns of close caliber were barreled to use the best ammunition available for 75 mm caliber, explosive projectile model 1917 "Schneider".
 The new barrel was made of steel alloy with chrome and nickel with excellent mechanical resistance to pressure which allowed, after modifying the firing brake, the recovery arch and the sighting devices an increase of the range from 8.5 km to 11.2 km and a rate of fire of 20 rounds/minute.
-During World War 2 these guns also used Costinescu 75 mm anti-tank round.
-These upgraded field guns were used in all infantry divisions in World War II.
+These upgraded field guns were used in all infantry divisions in World War II, additionally these guns also used Costinescu 75 mm anti-tank round.

-US service
+U.S. service

+World War I

-The US Army adopted the French 75 mm field gun during World War I and used it extensively in battle.
-The US designation of the basic weapon was 75 mm Gun M1897.
+The U.S. Army adopted the French 75 mm field gun during World War I and used it extensively in battle.
+The U.S. designation of the basic weapon was 75 mm Gun M1897.
 There were 480 American 75 mm field gun batteries (over 1,900 guns) on the battlefields of France in November 1918.
 Manufacture of the French 75 by American industry began in the spring of 1918 and quickly built up to an accelerated pace.
 Carriages were built by Willys-Overland, the hydro-pneumatic recuperators by Singer Manufacturing Company and Rock Island Arsenal, the cannon itself by Symington-Anderson and Wisconsin Gun Company.
 American industry built 1,050 French 75s during World War I, but only 143 had been shipped to France by 11 November 1918; most American batteries used French-built 75s in action.

-The first US artillery shots in action in World War I were fired by Battery C, 6th Field Artillery on October 23, 1917 with a French 75 named "Bridget" which is preserved today at the United States Army Ordnance Museum.
+The first U.S. artillery shots in action in World War I were fired by Battery C, 6th Field Artillery on October 23, 1917, with a French 75 named "Bridget" which is preserved today at the United States Army Ordnance Museum.
 During his service with the American Expeditionary Forces, Captain (and future U.S. President) Harry S. Truman commanded a battery of French 75s.